The content on this page is marketing communication

 Engagement alternatives

 If the outcome of the company engagement does not meet expectations, other actions may be considered.
-If a company is on the observation list, SKAGEN's ESG team will make an exclusion assessment.
+If a company is on the observation list, the R&O Team will make an exclusion assessment.
 For other companies, actions may include:

 When working with other investors to influence companies, the portfolio manager will be aware of potential conflicts of interest and of being put in an insider position.